Jason Day: 2015: Major champion and World #1

-The following week at the RBC Canadian Open in Oakville, Canada, Day outlasted Bubba Watson and hometown favorite David Hearn to win the tournament, his second tour victory of the season and fourth overall.
+The following week at the RBC Canadian Open in Oakville, Canada, Day outlasted Bubba Watson and hometown favourite David Hearn to win the tournament, his second tour victory of the season and fourth overall.
 He made birdies on the last three holes in the final round to take a one-stroke victory.
 The 2015 PGA Championship was the final major championship of the 2015 season, hosted at the historic Whistling Straits.
 Jason Day produced an exceptional performance shooting rounds of 68, 67, 66 and 67 to best his nearest competitor, Jordan Spieth, by three strokes.
 This also preventing Spieth from winning a third major championship that season, although Spieth did dethrone Rory McIlroy to become the No. 1 ranked PGA player.
 Jason Day also set a new record that week becoming the first player in history to finish at 20-under-par in a major.

 Day's hot streak continued with wins in The Barclays and the BMW Championship, two of the first three events in the FedEx Cup playoffs.
 As a result of the BMW Championship win, on 20 September 2015, Day gained the world number 1 ranking for the first time.
 Day entered the Tour Championship as the FedEx Cup leader, but he finished tied for tenth.
 Jordan Spieth would win the Tour Championship and the FedEx Cup as well as retaking the number one world ranking.